The Secret That’s Haunted Me

-When I was 4 years old, my hands and feet began sweating profusely.
+When I was about 4 or 5 years old, my hands and feet began sweating profusely.
 All the time.
 Unrelated to anything.
 I could be on a beach or in a walk-in freezer, onstage or reading a book alone in my bedroom.
 No matter, the sweat poured off my hands in waterfalls, incessantly.

 My pediatrician had worked with several children before with a similar problem.
 When my mom brought me in to see her, though, and together they watched large drops of sweat bloom on my open palms, my pediatrician said something to the effect of, “Holy cow.
 I’ve never seen it this severe.”